Joystream/communications/blog/upcoming-joystream-testnets/README.md

 #### Social media excerpt

-Find out about our plans for Joystream in the near future.
+Find out about our plans for Joystream in the near future!